granam/granam-conservative-exception-hierarchy/README.md

+###Origins
+This hierarchy is clone of granam/exceptions-hierarchy, just with conservative "Exception" suffixes, Runtime = RuntimeException and Logic = LogicException.

-Philosophy of exception hierarchy is kind of *you need to know*.
+_Philosophy of exception hierarchy is kind of *you need to know*._

 It is important to know what happened.
 And it happens...